adbiLenLa/zeropoint/README.md

 # zeropoint
 a solution to the zero point paradox : division by zero

-this solution has staggering implications for nearly every field of science.
+this solution has staggering implications for every field of science.

 the utility of the functional algebraic state machines is incredible.